....

 PRO TRADITIONAL MARRIAGE

-1. The institution of marriage has traditionally been defined as being between a man and a woman.
+1. The institution of marriage has traditionally been defined as being between a man and a woman.2.
+Marriage is for procreation and should not be extended to same-sex couples because they cannot produce children together.

 3. Children need both a mother and a father.